DC injection braking: Applications of DC injection braking

 When power is disconnected from the motor, the rotor spins freely until friction slows it to a stop.
 Large rotors and loads with a high moment of inertia may take a significant amount of time to stop through internal friction alone.
 To reduce downtime, or possibly as an emergency safety feature, DC injection braking can be used to quickly stop the rotor.

-A DC injection brake system can be used as an alternative to a friction brake system.
+A DC injection brake system can be used as an alternative or addition to a friction brake system.
 DC injection brakes only require a small module located with the other motor switchgear and/or drivers, mounted in a remote and convenient location, whereas a friction brake must be mounted somewhere on the rotating system.
 Friction brakes eventually wear out with use and require replacement of braking components.
 DC brake modules do not have consumable parts and should not require maintenance.
 Friction brakes also require a method of actuation, requiring either a human operator or system controlled actuator, adding to the complexity of the system.
 A DC brake is easily integrated into the motor control circuitry.
+However, motors that control hanging loads, such as an elevator or crane, require friction brakes as a primary stopping method to ensure the load is held securely.